Upfront Commitment in Online Resource Allocation with Patient Customers: Problem Setup

-Consider a service-provider who allocates her resources (i.e., drivers, server memory, or doctors' time) to agents who arrive over the course of $T$ time periods, where $T$ is unknown to the service-provider.
-In each of $T$ time periods, the service-provider begins with $C$ units of a single perishable resource that do not carry over between periods.
-There are $K$ types of agents with rewards (or revenues) $0 < r_1 < \ldots < r_K$ where the first $M \in [K-1]$ types are flexible, while the remaining $K - M$ types are inflexible.
-All agents demand a single unit of our resource upon arrival, but flexible and inflexible customers differ in \textit{when} they require the resource by.
-The precise definition of flexible and inflexible will be discussed later.
-We make the assumption that the reward for any flexible agent is less than that of any inflexible agent, which is a reasonable assumption as agents who more urgently need a resource also value it more.
-We also assume that $M < K$ meaning that there is always at least 1 inflexible type as in most applications there is always a type of agent who urgently needs the resource.
+Our model consists of $T$ discrete time periods and $K$ types of agents with rewards $0 < r_1 < \ldots < r_K$ in which the first $M \in [K-1]$ types are \textit{partially patient} (flexible), while the remaining $K - M$ types are \textit{impatient} (inflexible).\footnote{This assumption that the reward for any partially patient agent is less than that of any impatient agent is a reasonable assumption as agents who more urgently need a resource also value it more.
+We also assume that $M < K$ meaning that there is always at least 1 impatient type as in most applications there is always a type of agent who urgently needs the resource} (We define this precisely later.)
+Note that for any integer $m$, $[m]= \{1, 2, \ldots, m\}$.
+Each time period $t \in [T]$ consists of an \textit{arrival phase} and a \textit{service phase}.
+When we accept a partially patient agent, we make a \textit{commitment} to provide them service and we must adhere to this commitment.